University of Valencia logo Logo Master's Degree in Advanced English Studies Logo del portal

 —Jorge Martínez Alcaide La figura del pirata en la literatura de aventuras (2019)

-—Virginia Coll Rodríguez Publishing Jane Austen: The Reception of Jane Austen in Spain and a Stemmatic Analysis of Her Spanish Translations (2019, con Laura Monrós)
+—Virginia Coll Rodríguez Publishing Jane Austen: The Reception of Jane Austen in Spain and a Stemmatic Analysis of Her Spanish Translations (2019, with Laura Monrós)

 —Zalina Baroeva Speech as the Means of Characterization in ‘Pygmalion’ by B. Shaw (2019)